DasAng/phobo-release/docs/debugging.md

     - **3**: Stop.
 This message can be sent to Phobo from a debugger server to tell Phobo to stop its execution and terminate.
     - **4**: Breakpoint.
 This message is sent by Phobo to the debugger server that indicates phobo has paused execution due to a breakpoint.
     - **5**: Breakpoint changed.
 This message can be sent to Phobo from a debugger server to tell Phobo to update its breakpoints with the new changed breakpoints.
+    - **6**: Step info.
+This message is sent by Phobo to debugger server to notify of the steps that have executed and the result of the step.

 - `id`: A unique identifier for the message.
 A debugger server must always send a response to any message received by Phobo with the same id as the one received.
 For example a debugger server receives a message from Phobo indicating a breakpoint has been hit.
 Now the debugger server can send a response back telling Phobo to continue by setting the message type to **1** but setting the id to the same id received.
 - `data`: Additional custom data related to the specific message type.
 For example for a message type of **4** (breakpoint) the data field will contain a list of line numbers indicating the new breakpoints for Phobo to set.